Why Do You Need an Emergency Fund?

 • The size of your emergency fund depends on your personal situation, but many financial experts recommend having enough to cover three to six months of living expenses.

-• Keeping your emergency fund in a separate savings account can help you better track your progress towards your savings goal.
+• Keeping your emergency fund in a separate account can help you better track your progress toward your savings goal.

 Financial emergencies can happen to anyone.
 After all, you can’t really anticipate or plan for everything that life might throw your way.

-Whether it’s a surprise medical bill or urgent car repairs, maintaining a healthy emergency cash reserve can help you cover unexpected expenses that might otherwise put a dent in your finances or get in the way of you reaching your financial goals.
+Whether it’s a surprise medical bill or urgent car repairs, maintaining a healthy emergency cash reserve in an easily accessible account can help you cover unexpected expenses that might otherwise put a dent in your finances or get in the way of you reaching your financial goals.

 How much money should you have in an emergency fund?